qmachine/qmachine/docs/overview.rst

 QMachine (QM) is a web service for distributed computing.
 Its design relaxes the usual requirements of a distributed computer so far that it can be powered completely by web browsers -- without installing anything.
-As a model for computation, QM has detailed in a recent paper, `QMachine: Commodity Supercomputing in Web Browsers
+As a model for computation, QM has been detailed in a recent paper, `QMachine: Commodity Supercomputing in Web Browsers
 <http://www.biomedcentral.com/1471-2105/15/176>`_.
 This manual details QM as a
 software platform, with particular focuses on how it works, how to use it, and